 It’s true, you don’t generally need electricity to give birth.
 Women have been giving birth since the dawn of time, and in many parts of the world off-grid home birth is the norm.
 Home birth under any circumstances requires planning and preparation.

 When we talked to our midwife, she wasn’t the least bit concerned.
-It was all the same to her, but after having gone through the experience, there’s a few ways I wish we were more prepared.
+It was all the same to her, but after having gone through the experience, there are a few ways I wish we were more prepared.

 Distance to Emergency Help